 Meet Our Team

 Bridget’s main role in Flow is to generate ideas and lead on research, drawing on 28 years experience in delivering and evaluating innovative education in arts and heritage.
 She founded Flow UK in 2006, subsequently supporting its establishment in India and internationally.
 Previously she has been Head of Learning at the British Library, Education Officer for Tate, lead consultant for Clore Duffield’s Artworks Awards and Co-ordinator of Young at Art for the University of the Arts.
-Bridget is known for furthering the role of ‘creative enquiry’ in education and for placing culture at the heart of a shift to a sustainable future, publishing her thinking on The Learning Planet, numerous journals as well as being in demand to address audiences international as a public speaker.
-She holds both a BA Hons and MA in History of Art, and two teaching qualifications.
+She has been involved in a number of climate and culture initiatives since 2007, including the Happy Museum Project, Art Not Oil, Culture Unstained, Museums for Future, and Lost Species Day.
+In 2018, she initiated Climate Museum UK and then in 2019, co-founded the Culture Declares Emergency movement.
+She presents and publishes internationally on the possibilities of Regenerative Culture, and has developed the Culture Takes Action framework.
+She is a Fellow of the RSA and a member of the Museums Association.

 Bridget says: “I get motivated when I help other people get into flow, and I’ve seen first hand the power of challenging creative activities of getting people into that state.
 It’s a fine balance of holding people’s hands while not spoon-feeding them.”